tejarrpaladagu/phisher/README.md

 1. Setup
 * Make sure you have gecko driver installed: https://github.com/mozilla/geckodriver/releases
 * Also, install TOR: https://www.torproject.org/download/
-* Extract TorFolder to program directory
+* Extract TorFolder in the `AutomatedSpearPhisher/Resources` directory
+    * If you choose to use a different folder, you need to change the setting in the config.py file
 2. Recommended step: use virtual environment
 ```
 python3 -m venv env